Looking for love

 |Rescue group:||Denise At Paws|

-Bundy comes desexed, microchipped, fully vaccinated, wormed, heartworm tested and she has had a dental.
-The adoption fee is $395.
-Bundy is not available for adoption outside of NSW (Except ACT).
-If you would like further information on Bundy, please email Denise
+heartworm prevention.
+Zinnia has also had 2 consultations with a neurologist and lots of testing done as she suffers with a neurological condition.
+The adoption fee is $495.
+Zinnia is not available for adoption outside of NSW (Except ACT).
+If you would like further information on Zinnia please email Denise

 If you are interested in adopting one of our rescue dogs please email and tell us all about your family, other pets, lifestyle, accommodation and anything else relevant to your enquiry, this information helps us to know if the dog you are enquiring about will suit your family.
 As all of our rescue dogs are in foster care in private homes we know what our dogs want and need to keep them happy when they are adopted by their new family.
 Home visits are done to check fencing, meet family members and other animals in the home.
 Once the home check is complete you are welcome to visit the dog in his foster home and all going well the dog will go on a two week trial with your family.
 We are always happy to extend the trial period if necessary.
 If for any reason at any time the adoption fails please contact us immediately, we will always take our dogs back into care

 This pet has been adopted and found love with its new family.

 The rescue group has removed this pet and it is no longer available for adoption.